KarMiles/campervan-adventures/README.md

 First Time Visitor's goals:

-1. As a First Time Visitor I want to see what holidays in a campervan look and feel like so that I can decide whether it's appealing to me. **End user goal:** Decide on my  attitude to campervan holidays. **End business goal:** Build prospective customer engagement. **Acceptance criteria:** Present available campervans in an appealing manner. <!--**Measurement of success:** (Measurement of success is the way in which we will prove the story was successful in meeting the user and business goal defined above.
-This will initially be left blank and will be determined through conversations with research, ux and product.
-This must be finalized before dev starts.) -->
+1. As a First Time Visitor I want to see what holidays in a campervan look and feel like so that I can decide whether it's appealing to me. **End user goal:** Decide on my  attitude to campervan holidays. **End business goal:** Build prospective customer engagement. **Acceptance criteria:** Present available campervans in an appealing manner.
+Provide clarification on common questions.

 First Time or Returning Visitor Goals: